Skip to main content

 Key Facts

-1. Congress flagged a bill to increase Lok Sabha and state assemblies seats by 50% on 30 March 2026.
+1. On 30 March 2026, the Indian National Congress warned that the Modi government is drafting a bill to increase Lok Sabha and state assembly seats by 50%.

-5. Union Home Minister Amit Shah consulted NDA partners but excluded Congress and TMC.
+6. Union Home Minister Amit Shah has consulted some NDA partners and opposition leaders, but Congress and TMC were excluded from the discussions.

 Background & Context